JuliaLang/julia/doc/src/devdocs/llvm.md

 ## Overview of Julia to LLVM Interface

-Julia statically links in LLVM by default.
-Build with `USE_LLVM_SHLIB=1` to link dynamically.
+Julia dynamically links against LLVM by default.
+Build with `USE_LLVM_SHLIB=0` to link statically.

 The code for lowering Julia AST to LLVM IR or interpreting it directly is in directory `src/`.